openshift-labs/lab-learning-portal/workshop/content/exercises/02-learning-portal.md

 ---
-Title: Leaning Portal
+Title: Learning Portal
 PrevPage: 01-workshop-spawner
 NextPage: ../finish
 ---

 The different configurations supported by the workshop spawner provide different capabilities and behaviour.
-The sections below go into more details about different aspects of how the `leaning-portal` configuration works so it can be compared to other configurations.
+The sections below go into more details about different aspects of how the `learning-portal` configuration works so it can be compared to other configurations.
 By comparing these to other configurations you can determine if this configuration is the best one for the type of workshop you want to run.

 #### User Access

-Anyone can access the workshop environment at any time.
+Anyone can access the workshop environment at any time without needing to provide any access credentials.
 A unique workshop environment will be created for each user, using a temporary service account for the user, and a separate project namespace to work in.

 #### Shell Terminal